 Maximum residue levels for isopyrazam

-EU proposes to amend MRLs for isopyrazam, impacting fruit and vegetables
+Proposal to amend MRLs for isopyrazam, impacting fruit and vegetables on hold

 Draft Commission Regulation amending Annexes II and III to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for isopyrazam in or on certain products